conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ##### generateOn

-Type: `function` or `string` Default: `'version'`
+Type: `function` or `string` Default: if `commit.version` is a valid semver

 when it reaches the end of the commit it will generate logs by default.
-However, it can generate logs according this criteria even it's not the end.
+However, it can generate logs according this criteria even it's not the end. **NOTE**: It verifies the original commit chunk instead of the transformed one.

 ##### mainTemplate